PAGSAdmin/PIF-PUF/README.md

 6. User Profiles: Customize PIF/PUF prefs with sliders or checkboxes (e.g., more FUN, less POLITICS), tailoring feeds to personal interests across global cultures.

 ## Community Features
 - **Community Pulse Check**: PIF scans X for local chatter (e.g., floods, closures), scoring urgency by tweet volume and confidence.
 Flags impacts with !
-EMERGENCY WARNING; PUF tags related stories (POLITICS, UNDERSTANDING, FUN); Clarity Guard filters noise (JABBER, BLABBER, SOUR, MISC).
+EMERGENCY WARNING; PUF tags related stories (UNDERSTANDING, FUN); Clarity Guard filters noise (JABBER, BLABBER, SOUR, MISC).

 ## Truth and Aha! in PIF/PUF
 - **PIF Anchors Truth in Impacts**: PIF tracks real-world impacts (like !
 EMERGENCY WARNING for floods) using solid data, such as how many people are affected.
 It’s verified with high confidence (80% or more), serving as a guide for action.